 Semantic or AI-assisted sourcing tools read a profile's full context — responsibilities, tools mentioned, career trajectory — rather than matching literal keywords, which recovers the passive and non-obvious candidates boolean search misses.
 Most recruiters keep boolean for quick, well-defined searches and add AI sourcing for the harder, high-value roles.

-See how Yena's AI sourcing works alongside your search strings →
+Review Yena's sourcing workflow alongside your search strings →